myConsciousness/atproto.dart/packages/bluesky_cli/example/README.md

-  actor-typeahead      Show the typeahead for actors. delete               Delete a specific content from repository. feed                 Show the feed of specific actor. like                 Like a specific post. likes                Show the likes of specific post. notification-count   Show the count of notification of authenticated user. notifications        Show the notifications of authenticated user. popular              Show the popular content.
+  actor-typeahead      Show the typeahead for actors. delete               Delete a specific content from repository. feed                 Show the feed of specific actor. follow               Follow an user. followers            Show the followers. follows              Show the following users. like                 Like a specific post. likes                Show the likes of specific post. mute                 Mute an user. mutes                Show the muted users. notification-count   Show the count of notification of authenticated user. notifications        Show the notifications of authenticated user. popular              Show the popular content.